IBM/autopilot/README.md

 ```
 oc create -f autopilot-mutating-webhook/manifests/incomplete-pod.yaml
 ```

 ### Important side effect!
 Do not skip this paragraph!

 It is **VERY IMPORTANT** to remember that the entire pipeline of webhook+operator may disable one or more nodes by marking them as `unschedulable`.

 Depending on the result of the `incomplete-pod` test, this may happen.

-Make sure to check the nodes with `oc get nodes` and `oc uncordon` the ones affected by the test.
+Make sure to check the nodes with `oc get nodes` and `oc uncordon <nodename>` the ones affected by the test.

 # Uninstall